Updated April 22, 2020 at 8:50 a.m.

 Our staff are diligently working to provide virtual service options to avoid lapses in care, all while keeping health and safety our number one priority.
 The following precautions will take place until further notice:

-- Boys & Girls Club of Norman is closed until April 6th and updates will be sent through the Remind App
+- Boys & Girls Club of Norman is closed for the remainder of this school year and updates will be sent through the Remind App

 - Bringing Up Babies in-home visits will be held virtually via Zoom